 From 2000, ARPS, operating as the Adirondack Scenic Railroad, operated excursion service in the following locations on the Adirondack Rail Corridor: Lake Placid and Saranac Lake (9 miles); Thendara and either Carter Station or Moose River (both 5 miles); Utica and Thendara (52 miles); Most recently once a week from Utica to Big Moose (63 miles).
 The Adirondack Scenic Railroad's popular Polar Express Christmas trains do not use any portion of the Adirondack Rail Corridor.

-In mid-2010 an advocacy group, Adirondack Recreational Trail Advocates, was formed to press for creating the Adirondack Rail Trail was formed, stimulated by inaction on the State's part after (then) eight years had elapsed since the end of the original 5-year "marketing experiment" for rail restoration.
-During this period, and continuing to present time, the 81 miles of track between Old Forge and Saranac Lake had not been used for any train services, either passenger or freight.
+In mid-2010 an advocacy group, Adirondack Recreational Trail Advocates, was formed to press for creating the Adirondack Rail Trail.
+This was stimulated by inaction on the State's part after eight years had elapsed since the end of the original 5-year "marketing experiment" for rail restoration.
+During this period the 81 miles of track between Old Forge and Saranac Lake had not been used for any train services, either passenger or freight.
 The remaining 9 miles, from Saranac Lake to Lake Placid were used seasonally for an excursion rail service that at its peak served 14,000 customers.

-Adirondack Recreational Trail Advocates,or ARTA, a 501c3 charity, began to collect petitions from ordinary citizens and local businesses and to ask the municipalities along the way to take a stand on either demanding that the State review the management plan for the corridor or demand that the tracks be removed and a recreation trail be constructed immediately, at least on the unused 81-mile section.
-During the ten years from ARTA's creation to present time over 13,000 citizens have signed petitions for a trail as have over 400 businesses on the corridor in which the trail will be constructed.
-12 municipalities on the corridor have passed resolutions either asking the State to immediately reopen the Corridor Management Plan or move to the construction of the trail without further process.
+Adirondack Recreational Trail Advocates, a 501c3 charity, began to collect petitions from ordinary citizens and local businesses and to ask the municipalities along the way to take a stand on either demanding that the State review the management plan for the corridor or demand that the tracks be removed and a recreation trail be constructed immediately, at least on the unused 81-mile section.
+During the first ten years over 13,000 citizens have signed petitions for a trail as have over 400 businesses on the corridor in which the trail will be constructed.
+12 municipalities on the corridor passed resolutions either asking the State to immediately reopen the Corridor Management Plan or move to the construction of the trail without further process.
 Editorials in papers in Albany, Utica, Lake Placid, Saranac Lake, Plattsburgh and elsewhere have called for State action.
-For more on the advocacy process, the supporting studies and documents, and links to the municipal resolutions and other materials please see the ARTA website (www.TheARTA.org).
+For more on the history of the advocacy process, the supporting studies and documents, and links to the municipal resolutions and other materials please see the Adirondack Recreational Trail Advocates website (www.TheARTA.org).